Battle of the Scheldt: Operation Switchback

 Simonds had planned to take the Wehrmacht by surprise by avoiding a preliminary bombardment and instead having the Wasps incinerate the German defenders with a "barrage of flame".
 The Wasps launched their barrage of flames across the Leopold Canal, allowing the 7th Brigade troops to scramble up over the steep banks and launch their assault boats.
 However, the Germans had dug in well and many escaped the flamethrowers.
 One company of the Royal Montreal Regiment was almost destroyed on the edge of the Leopold canal.
 The Germans brought down heavy machine gun and mortar fire and only a few of the Montrealers made it to the other side.
 The A company of the Regina Rifles did not attempt to cross the canal because the volume of machine gun fire convinced the experienced "Johns" that it was too dangerous to try to cross the canal in daylight.
 The Royal Montreal Regiment company held their precious "bridgehead" for several hours before being joined by the "Johns" three hours later when D company of the Regina Rifles crossed the canal.
 They were joined by C and A companies in the evening.
 By that time, most of the men of B company of the Royal Montreal Regiment, who had been anxious to get into action, were dead.
-By contrast, the "barrage of flame" worked as expected for the Canadian Scottish Regiment, who were able to cross the Leopold canal without much opposition and put up a kapok footbridge within the first hour of crossing the canal.
+By contrast, the "barrage of flame" worked as expected for the Canadian Scottish Regiment, who were able to cross the Leopold canal without much opposition and put up a footbridge of kapok fibre within the first hour of crossing the canal.